dougeby/IntuneDocs/intune/planning-guide-design.md

 Conditional access is used to allow only compliant devices to access email and other company resources.
 Intune works with Enterprise Mobility + Security (EMS) to control access to company resources.
 You need to decide if conditional access is required and what must be secured.
 Learn more about [conditional access](conditional-access.md).

 For online access, decide what platforms, and user groups will be targeted by conditional access policies.
 Also, determine whether you need to install or configure the Intune service-to-service connector for Exchange Online or Exchange on-premises.
-Learn more how to install and configure the Intune service-to-service connectors:
+Learn more how to install and configure the Intune service-to-service connectors: <!---these links are correct--->

 -   [Exchange Online](/intune-classic/deploy-use/intune-service-to-service-exchange-connector)

-MAIL TO ANDRE 7/27
 -   [Exchange on-premises](exchange-connector-install.md)

 Here’s an example of how to document conditional access policies: